Phantom Thief Jeanne: Non-humans

 A long time ago, he had a body and lived in paradise alone.
 He used his power to create a human that looks just like him and called it "Adam".
 Then he used Adam's bones to create another human called "Eve".
 God loved both of them equally but loved Eve with passion.
 When Eve ate the forbidden fruit, she realized that God and them are different.
 Adam and Eve were banned by God from paradise.
 God loved Eve so he gave her the power of "reincarnation" and Adam the power to protect Eve.
 God was alone once again.
 He threw away his feelings of sorrow in hopes it would go away.
 Instead, he grew stronger from absorbing "lonely" feelings from humans.
-It then transform into the person called "Devil".
+It then transformed into the person called "Devil".
 God didn't want the Devil to destroy the human race but he couldn't destroy his own feelings.
 God chose someone who can defeat the Devil but a normal human can't live long enough so he chose someone who can reincarnate, Eve.
 God asked Maron to rescue Maou from loneliness.